ycm-core/YouCompleteMe/README.md

     `-DUSE_SYSTEM_LIBCLANG=ON` to cmake _instead of_ the
     `-DPATH_TO_LLVM_ROOT=...` flag.

-    NOTE: We **STRONGLY recommended AGAINST use** of the system libclang instead of the upstream compiled binaries.
+    NOTE: We **STRONGLY recommend AGAINST use** of the system libclang instead of the upstream compiled binaries.
 Random things may break.
 Save yourself the hassle and use the upstream pre-built libclang.